-312 Religion in America to 1865 (3)
+312 Religion in America to 1865 (4)

-A survey of the role of religion in American history and culture.
-Topics include Native religions and the European missions; Puritanism; religion in the founding era; evangelicalism and revivalism; Catholic immigration; slave religions and religious abolitionism; religion and the Civil War.
+The historical development and social context of religion in the United States during the colonial and antebellum eras.
+Topics include the European encounter with Native American religious traditions; Puritanism; religious rationalism in the founding era; evangelicalism and revivalism; antebellum Catholic immigration; African American and slave religions; and religion and the Civil War.
 Fall.